AleX-dev-href/How-to-create-a-website-with-a-phone/README.md

 Congratulations!
 You officially coded a website!

-If you can't code, here are some links you can use to make your own website, without scripting any code:
+If you can't code html, here are some links you can use to make your own website, without scripting any code:

 www.Wix.com